-Anorexia, bulimia, and binge eating disorder are diagnosed according to a list of expected behavioural, psychological, and physical symptoms.
+Anorexia, bulimia, and binge eating disorder are diagnosed using a list of expected behavioural, psychological, and physical symptoms.
 Sometimes a person’s symptoms don’t exactly fit the expected symptoms for any of these three specific eating disorders.
 In that case, they might be diagnosed with an “other specified feeding or eating disorder” (OSFED).

 Like any other eating disorder, OSFED is a very serious mental illness that is not only about the way the person treats food but about underlying thoughts and feelings.
 The eating disorder may be a way of coping with these thoughts, or a way of feeling in control.

 People with OSFED may work to hide their illness and someone may have been ill for a long time before physical symptoms appear, if they do at all.
-Any of the symptoms associated with bulimia, anorexia, or binge eating disorder can be part of OSFED, and these would come with the same short-term and long-term risks that they present in the case of these specific eating disorders.
+Any of the symptoms associated with bulimia, anorexia, or binge eating disorder can be part of OSFED, and these would come with the same short-term and long-term risks as in the case of these specific eating disorders.
 As with other eating disorders, it will probably be changes in the person’s behaviour and feelings that those around them notice first, before any physical signs appear.

 Signs of OSFED to look out for might include: